Octaze0406/Recruitment-2/OT.md

  ---

  OT uses modbus, DNP3 and OPC3

+ modbus:Modbus is a widely used communication protocol in industrial automation and control systems.Modbus follows a client-server architecture, where one device, typically a master device (e.g., a PLC or a computer running SCADA software), initiates requests to read or write data from or to one or more slave devices (e.g., sensors, actuators, or other control devices).
+These requests and responses are structured as Modbus messages, with specific function codes indicating the type of action to be performed.

- modbus:Modbus is a widely used communication protocol in industrial automation and control systems. whereas IT used HTTP AND TCIP/ip
+ whereas IT used HTTP AND TCIP/ip

  **ACCESS CONTROL**